-The Hazelnut Growers Association consists of over 100 members ranging from Auckland to Invercargill.
+The Hazelnut Growers Association has over 60 members from Auckland to Invercargill.
 The total New Zealand plantings are in excess of 300,000 trees on over 400 ha.

 - To promote research and encourage a domestic and overseas trade in hazelnuts.

 - To promote and commission scientific research in all matters relative to the hazelnut industry in New Zealand.

 - To facilitate, for the benefit of members, scientific, technical, and practical information about hazelnut production and processing.